Looking for ways to boost your income? You may have just found them!

 6. Sell your skills

-Looking for a genius way to make some extra cash?
+Looking for a genius way to make money?
 Consider the skills you already have!
 To start, it may be helpful to take a moment to jot down any of your talents that could be marketable.
 For example, you may be able to speak a foreign language or play an instrument.
 These hobbies might not seem like a big deal, but people will pay for your expertise.

 You could take up tutoring, offer advice online or even become a translator and get paid by the hour.
 It's all about getting creative and considering the ways in which you can sell your skills to those who need them.
 Simple!